tristan-gill/dota-fantasy/README.md

 # TODO
+- make a signin page for the home page to direct to, explain oath a bit
 - fantasy page
   - similar to TI fantasy but simplified slightly
   - select from any players you want for each(?) role